Home

 Back to top

-How does AppMetrics work with NT 4.0 for workgroups instead of a domain?
+How does AppMetrics work with a workgroup instead of a domain?

 AppMetrics will work with workgroups.
 You need to create the same userid with the same password on each of the machines you are using.
 (Manager, Agent) Then during install you will use that userid for the "Run As" account and the local machine name for the domain name.